sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <a href="" id="deliveryoptimization-domindisksizeallowedtopeer"></a>**DeliveryOptimization/DOMinDiskSizeAllowedToPeer**
 > [!NOTE]
-> This policy is only enforced in Windows 10 Pro, Enterprise, and Education editions and not supported in Windows 10 Mobile.
+> This policy is only enforced in Windows 10 Pro, Business, Enterprise, and Education editions and not supported in Windows 10 Mobile.

 <p style="margin-left: 20px">Added in Windows 10, version 1703.
 Specifies the required minimum disk size (capacity in GB) for the device to use Peer Caching.
 The value 0 means "not-limited" which means the cloud service set default value will be used.
 Recommended values: 64 GB to 256 GB.